Virtual Cockpit

 Screen Layout

-The screen is divided into three areas:
+The screen is divided into two areas:

 - Center area: Eight instruments arranged in a 4×2 grid